djalilhebal/zero/docs/blog-post.md

 By this point, I have created a good enough API for working with Facebook Zero; the rest is just a basic chat/instant-messaging app.

-Once upon a time when *nwjs* was called *node-webkit* and when `Object.observe` was not deprecated, I wrote an **APK Manager** with a reactive view by observing 'data objects' and updating the DOM when changes occur.
+Once upon a time when *nwjs* used to be called *node-webkit* and when `Object.observe` was not deprecated, I wrote an **APK Manager** with a reactive view by observing 'data objects' and updating the DOM when changes occur.
 It was a fun and interesting project to work on...
 However, this time I decided to stop reinventing the wheel and use VueJS to handle reactivity, so I can focus on the app's logic.

 ### ZeroBroker

-This is actually [my original idea](https://github.com/dreamski21/shit/blob/master/2018-03/ZeroFB++.js): A "proxy bot" to send and receive binary data using only texts.
+This is actually [my original idea](https://github.com/djalilhebal/shit/blob/master/2018-03/ZeroFB++.js): A "proxy bot" to send and receive binary data using only texts.

 **It's inspired by the TCP protocol** and it works like this: